boolean-uk/developer-environment-setup/windows-setup-instructions-step-1.md

 # Windows Setup Instructions

-There are 4 steps in this guide:

-1. Install git & Git Bash
-2. Install Visual Studio Code

-   2.1 Install VSCode Extensions
-   2.2 Set Default Terminal in VSCode to Git Bash

-3. Install NVM and NodeJS
-4. Setup SSH Keys for GitHub

-   4.1 Add SSH Keys to GitHub
-   4.2 Check SSH & GitHub Setup
-   4.3 Add Your Identity Details for Git Operations

-## 1. Install git & Git Bash
+## Install git & Git Bash
 ---
 > `git` is a program that allows developers to create snapshots of their code (backups) so that it is very easy to go back to a previous version in case we make some big mistakes in our code, or collaborate with other developers, when we end up writing code in the same files.

+### Git Download
-1. Browse to the [Git Download for Windows page](https://git-scm.com/download/win) and select the `Standalone Installer (64-bit Git)` download - unless you have a `32-bit version of Windows`.
+- [ ] Browse to the [Git Download for Windows page](https://git-scm.com/download/win) and select the `Standalone Installer (64-bit Git)` download - unless you have a `32-bit version of Windows`.

-2. Once the download is complete, run it from your browser's download bar.
+- [ ] Once the download is complete, run it from your browser's download bar.

+### Git Install
+This section will guide you on how to install git on your computer and
    1. **Select defaults for all options during the installation**.

    2. When the installation is complete, press the `<Windows>` key and type `git` into the search box to find the `git bash` app